George540/learn_code_like_123/README.md

 python -m tkinter
                 (a window demonstrating a simple Tk interface will be opened)
 ```
+## Screenshots

+## Coding Standards
+Collections of rules and guidelines that determine the programming style, procedures, and methods for a programming language can be found in ```StyleGuide.py```

+## Folder Structure

 ## Team Members:
 - Annika Timermanis